damienmaguire/Tesla-Front-Drive-Unit/README.md

 ULN2003 replaced by NCV8401ADT for driving precharge relay and main contactor following in car testing of the large drive unit.

 Happy new year :)

+14/08/18 : Following some excellent testing and investigation by a european customer, V3 design files are released.
+Small changes to component values in the current sensor opamp circuit as well as addition of two filter capacitors in the same.
+Now running well in vehicle.
+Also uploaded working parameter file.